Smoke to pour into the US as Canada wildfires force province’s largest evacuation in ‘living memory’

 By Andrew Freedman, CNN

 (CNN) — Massive wildfires burning out of control in western and central Canada are forcing thousands to flee as dire forecasts for the country’s fire season come to fruition.
-The intensifying blazes are also beginning to send hazardous smoke toward major cities in the United States.
+The intensifying blazes are also sending hazardous smoke toward major cities in the United States.

 The premiers of Manitoba and Saskatchewan have declared states of emergency, and much of Canada, from the Northwest Territories and Alberta to Ontario, are at “extreme” risk of wildfires on Friday — the highest level on Environment Canada’s fire risk scale.